PrairieLearn/PrairieLearn/docs/accessControl.md

 allowAccess is True if (accessRule1 OR accessRule2 OR accessRule3)
 ```

-If multiple access rules are satisfied then the highest `credit` value is taken from them.
+If multiple access rules are satisfied, and at least one access rule has `submittable` set to `true`, then the access rule with the highest `credit` value and `submittable` set to `true` is chosen.
+If all access rules that are satisfied have `submittable` set to `false`, then one of these rules is chosen.
 Access rules without an explicit `credit` value have credit of 0, meaning they allow viewing of the assessment but not doing questions for credit.

 ## Roles